-5) Quantitative Literacy: Includes numeracy, and competence in working with numerical data or competence in working with qualitative data.
+5) Quantitative Literacy: Includes numeracy, and competence in working with numerical data.
 Students should demonstrate that they can evaluate the accuracy and quality of data generated and analyses used by others and by themselves.
-Additionally, they should be able to speak to the generalizability of their results given methodological and quantitative limitations.

 6) Visual Literacy: The ability to effectively find, interpret, evaluate, use, and create images and visual media and content.
 Students should be able to create meaningful images and visual media, and use these effectively; and access and use visual materials ethically and legally.